 - Lock and protect: Most of these stoves have a hinged lid or cover, which can be closed and locked when you have finished using them.
 This helps keep the stove protected, making transporting more manageable, especially if the stove has a handle.

-- Size and weight: Again, with it having two burners, you have a camping stove that is larger than many others and weighs quite a bit more too.
+- Size and weight: Again, having two burners, you have a camping stove that is larger than many others and weighs quite a bit more.
 For these reasons, they are generally more suited to camping trips where you are not traveling long distances on foot.

-- More surfaces to clean: With the lid, side panels, and a large drip tray, if there are a lot of splashes created when you are cooking, there is going to be more cleaning to do afterward.
+- More surfaces to clean: With the lid, side panels, and a large drip tray, if there are a lot of splashes created when you are cooking, there will be more cleaning to do afterward.

 Related Article: Comparison of two burner propane stoves - Stansport and Coleman Classic